Trina0224/WalkingWithGod/README.md

 39. need to fix &lt &gt issue. (https://stackoverflow.com/questions/12328773/understanding-lt-and-gt/12328790)(https://stackoverflow.com/questions/5068951/what-do-lt-and-gt-stand-for#:~:text=%3C%20stands%20for%20lesser%20than,greater%20than%20(%3E)%20symbol%20.)
 (12/21)
 35. Some languages are still waiting to translate. ok.
 (12/21)
 40. Put some transparent and larger effect on search icon. (ok.
 App.css 12/21)
 42. Update queryWordsCreate to remap some vocabularies.
 Also update version to v0.8.2(12/22)
+45. I just know switch case cannot use || ... need to cascade cases, (in MyForm.js) (12/23)